cotoglinee470/machinefacts/README.md

-The Packard Clipper, introduced in 1941 but produced into the post-war period, was a luxury car known for its elegant design, advanced engineering, and smooth performance.
+The Ford Model T, introduced in 1908, revolutionized automobile manufacturing by being the first mass-produced car, making automobiles affordable for the average person.